One of the larger and oldest credit unions in the nation, Navy Federal FCU, happens to be a big player in the home loan space.

 Navy Federal Mortgage Rate Match

-- But you have to prove it with documentation and jump through some other hoops
+- But you have to prove it with documentation and jump through some hoops to qualify

 One neat perk the company offers is its so-called “Mortgage Rate Match,” which as the name implies will match the interest rate of a competitor.